Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Recommending corrective or “next best” actions: Automatically suggesting optimal markdowns to clear excess stock from the supply chain; suggesting supplementary order placements with domestic suppliers to avoid stockouts from higher-than-planned demand when international suppliers’ lead times are long.

 The best-performing retailers are able to combine human expertise with technology, quickly adapting to new situations and implementing new business priorities at scale.
-Consider the management of extreme weather events like hurricanes or even the COVID-19 pandemic, both of which are examples of events so unique and unpredictable that not even the most advanced forecasting systems could predict their impact in advance.
+Consider managing extreme weather events like hurricanes or even the COVID-19 pandemic, which are examples of events so unique and unpredictable that not even the most advanced forecasting systems could predict their impact in advance.
 In situations like this, your planning team should be able to leverage the system to enable smart decisions based on their invaluable human expertise.

 6.2 Retail Sales & Operations Planning (S&OP)